vschelbi/superpoint_transformer_vschelbi/docs/visualization.md

 [Plotly](https://plotly.com/python) graph with intuitive navigation controls and buttons for accessing different **visualization modes 🔘**.

 The `pos` attribute is used to plot point positions.
-By default, the 🔘`Position RGB` mode will display points colored with respect to their location in the scene.
+The 🔘`Position RGB` mode will display points colored with respect to their location in the scene.

 <p align="center">
   <img width="80%" src="../media/viz_pos.png">